Sim City 4 FAQ and Guide - Guide for SimCity 4

 start should determine if you should start with large or small services.
 If you have

-zoned large areas of low-density, it’s probably going to be most cost-effective to
+zoned large areas of low-density, its probably going to be most cost-effective to

 cover it all with one large service instead of a few smaller ones.
 On the other